 - Learning in small class environments allows for training that incorporates one-on-one time with instructors and peers.

-- The School of Business program sees you connect with and learn from a team of professors with strong academic backgrounds, deep subject matter expertise and extensive business and management experience.
+- The Business School program sees you connect with and learn from a team of professors with strong academic backgrounds, deep subject matter expertise and extensive business and management experience.

 Start in our post-graduate certificate program, end with a degree!
 Successful graduates of this Strategic Management - Accounting program have the opportunity to apply their credits towards further study at the graduate degree level.
 Listed below are the degrees from partnering universities that are available for this program.
 Please note that each partnership has a specific minimum grade requirement in order to qualify for transferring credits.

 |Davenport University||Masters of Business Administration|